 The world's leading expert on, and player of the Janko keyboard is Paul Vandervoort, his website is well worth visiting to see the examples of how a Janko is played.
 One can readily see that it is a faster, more natural way to play a keyboard.

-Paul is also starting to manufacture these keyboards, using a unique and quite innovative key design with an excellent action and other innovations, as posted at http://www.daskin.com/.
+Paul has nearly completed his prototype keyboards, using a unique and quite innovative key design with an excellent action and other innovations, as posted at http://www.daskin.com/.
 We'll try to keep you and this page updated on the status of this endeavor.
+Update: See this video of the working prototype.

 Another definitive website we've found on the subject is http://squeezehead.com/uniform-keyboard/.